andrewankenobi/ggt/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is for internal use only and is not licensed for public distribution.

-## Acknowledgments

-- Google Cloud and Gemini AI team for providing the underlying technology
-- The Flask community for the web framework
-- All contributors and testers who have helped shape this project

-## Contact

-Project maintained by: andrewankenobi@google.com

-For any queries or support, please contact the project maintainer.